 We will provide you with an information pack after signing up to this trip, and this will detail any particular equipment we think either necessary or useful.
 For this walking expedition, comfortable clothes, good boots and a day pack are the key ingredients to a happy time!

 Is there a back-up vehicle?

-Sometimes our expeditions require a back-up vehicle.
-For our Masar trip, we don’t use a vehicle because daily distances are small, and proximity to medical care is relatively good.
+No, on this trip we don’t use a back-up vehicle because daily distances are small, and proximity to medical care is relatively good.
 We do however employ the services of local drivers to take luggage from our morning departure point to our evening accommodation.
 This will mean all you need to carry with you in a day pack is your camera, any extra clothes, waterproofs, snacks and water bottle.

 How much are flights?